streamlit/docs/content/kb/tutorials/databases/gcs.md

 ## Introduction

-This guide explains how to securely access files on Google Cloud Storage from Streamlit Cloud.
-It uses the [google-cloud-storage](https://googleapis.dev/python/storage/latest/index.html) library and Streamlit's [secrets management](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
+This guide explains how to securely access files on Google Cloud Storage from Streamlit Community Cloud.
+It uses the [google-cloud-storage](https://googleapis.dev/python/storage/latest/index.html) library and Streamlit's [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).

 ## Create a Google Cloud Storage bucket and add a file